GET A FREE, NO-RISK QUOTE

 Invoices factored are typically funded on the same day – up to 95% of the face value of the invoice.

-If you invoiced a customer in the amount of $4,500 but you want to access the funds without waiting weeks – or months – for your customer to pay.
+If you invoiced a customer for $4,500 but want to access the funds without waiting weeks – or months – for your customer to pay.

 Overview